Create Your First Destination

 2. Click New Destination.

-3. Select the integration you want to use — a Notion workspace, Google account, or Airtable account you connected earlier.
+3. Select the integration you want to use (the workspace or account you connected earlier).

-4. Pick the Notion database, Google spreadsheet, or Airtable table where emails should be saved.
+4. Pick the specific database, spreadsheet, table, team, or board where emails should be saved.

 5. Click Create.